Can dogs eat pickles?

 Can Dogs Eat Pickles: Things to Look Out For

 As it just so happens.
 Taking care of dogs can sometimes be more challenging than we initially realize.
-Which means that they might have snuck up on some pickles while you weren’t looking and accidentally left the jar open.
+This means that they might have snuck up on some pickles while you weren’t looking and accidentally left the jar open.

 However, if they’ve had a type with different seeds in it then you may want to be a little more concerned since seeds can lead to choking.